FunnyWolf/Viper/docs/en/guide/change_password.md

-# Modify password
+# Change Password

-## Temporary modification
+## Temporary Change

-> It is suitable for changing the password without restarting Viper.
+> This is applicable when you need to change the password without restarting Viper.
 The password will not be retained after Viper is updated.

-+ Make sure Viper is in normal operation
+- Ensure that Viper is running normally.
-+ Enter the Docker image command line
+- Enter the command line of the Docker image.

 ```shell
 docker exec -it viper-c bash
 ```

-+ Execute the password change command
+- Execute the command to change the password.

 ```shell
 viper -pw this_is_new_password
 ```

-## Persistent modification
+## Persistent Change

-+ Enter the installation directory
+- Enter the installation directory.

 ```shell
 cd /root/VIPER
 ```

-+ Change the command content in docker-compose.yml to a new password, for example
+- Change the content of `command` in `docker-compose.yml` to the new password.
+For example:

 ```shell
 version: "3"